pokui/nsrc-gns3/docs/topology/noc/index.md

 Then, login to the NOC VM.
 You will need to start nfsen there, just like the students would have had to:

+!!!
+Note
+    Do the following inside the NOC VM

 ```
 sudo update-rc.d nfsen defaults 20